 Once you’ve passed your DOT exams, you will be granted a DOT medical card.
 This is valid for up to two years from the date of issue.

 Do you Need a DOT Physical?

-You will also be required to complete and pass a DOT physical if you are a professional (paid) driver whose motor vehicle is equipped to transport over eight people.
-If you plan on earning your hazardous material (HAZMAT) endorsement on your CDL, the DOT exam will become mandatory.
+You will also be required to complete and pass a DOT physical exam if you are a professional (paid) driver whose motor vehicle is equipped to transport over eight people.
+If you plan on earning your hazardous material (HAZMAT) endorsement on your CDL, the national DOT exam will become mandatory.

 Does a DOT Physical Test for Drugs?

 You might be wondering, “do they drug test at physicals?”
 A drug screen for DOT physical will be required if you plan on taking certain trucking jobs that follow strict safety protocols.
 Keep in mind that according to the FMCSA, all CDL holders are performing safety-sensitive functions and are therefore subject to testing.

 For the company, you will have to undergo a drug test to prove that you’re not using any addictive substance that can inhibit your mental faculties, which can result in potential injuries while you’re operating a commercial vehicle.
 To minimize the onboarding time, the company will generally have the test done with the sample you provide to show healthy kidney function.